diamondap/ring-sample/README.md

 The code is heavily commented, so take some time to poke around.

-Among the things you'll see demonstrate in the code:
+Among the things you'll see demonstrated in the code:

 * Hot to set up a Leiningen project (project.clj)
 * How to use, require and include namespaces and classes (most clj files)